leonardo-orenstein/sdtt/README.md

   <img src="\truck_demo.gif" width="350"/>
 </p>

 In case anyone steps by.
 The goal of this project is build an autonomous vehicle framework, mostly as a learning enviroment.
-The idea would be the provide the segmented infrastructure, whith each individual module being independent (i.e.: the controller is agnostic to what sensor is being used).
-Right now is running on simulation alone, but the idea would be to have it connect to hardware (the donkey project being the prime candidate - http://www.donkeycar.com/)
+The idea is to a segmented infrastructure, where each individual module is independent (e.g.: the controller is agnostic to what sensor model is being used and how it was implemented).
+Right now is running on simulation alone, but the plan is to have it connected to a hardware (the donkey project being the prime candidate - http://www.donkeycar.com/)

 # Getting started
 Just clone the code and run the run_through_track.py or the jupyter notebook (although I think the animation runs better on the first).